-- 11. In preparing the Fourth Report, Deloitte has relied upon unaudited financial information, the Company's books and records, financial information prepared by the Company and its advisors, discussions with management of Mexicana and its representatives and advisors.
-In addition, Deloitte has reviewed the publicly available information filed in the Mexican Proceedings and the CCAA Proceedings.
-Deloitte has not audited, reviewed or otherwise attempted to verify the accuracy or completeness of the information and, accordingly, Deloitte expresses no opinion or other form of assurance on the information contained in this report. - 12.
-Some of the information referred to in this Fourth Report may consist of or include forecasts and/or projections.
+12. In preparing the Fifth Report, Deloitte has relied upon unaudited financial information, the Company's books and records, financial information prepared by the Company and its advisors, discussions with management of Mexicana and its representatives and advisors.
+In addition, Deloitte has reviewed the publicly available information filed in the Mexican Proceedings and the

+- CCAA Proceedings.
+Deloitte has not audited, reviewed or otherwise attempted to verify the accuracy or completeness of the information and, accordingly, Deloitte expresses no opinion or other form of assurance on the information contained in this report. - 13.
+Some of the information referred to in this Fifth Report may consist of or include forecasts and/or projections.
 An examination or review of financial forecasts and projections, as outlined in the Canadian Institute of Chartered Accountants Handbook, has not been performed.
-Readers are cautioned that since projections are based upon assumptions about future events and conditions that are not ascertainable, actual results will vary from the projections, even if the assumptions materialize, and the variations could be significant.

-- 13. Deloitte has requested that Mexicana bring to its attention any significant matters that were not addressed in the course of its specific inquiries.
-Accordingly, this report is based solely on the information (financial or otherwise) made available to Deloitte. - 14.
-All references to dollars in this Fourth Report are in Canadian currency unless otherwise noted.
-Capitalized terms not defined in this Fourth Report are defined in the Initial Order, in the Gonzales Affidavit, in the First Report, in the Second Report or in the Third Report.
+Readers are cautioned that since projections are based upon assumptions about future events and conditions that are not ascertainable, actual results will vary from the projections, even if the assumptions materialize, and the variations could be significant. - 14.
+Deloitte has requested that Mexicana bring to its attention any significant matters that were not addressed in the course of its specific inquiries.
+Accordingly, this Fifth Report is based solely on the information (financial or otherwise) made available to Deloitte. - 15.
+All references to dollars in this Fifth Report are in Canadian currency unless otherwise noted.
+Capitalized terms not defined in this Fifth Report are defined in the Initial Order, in the Gonzales Affidavit, in the First Report, in the Second Report, in the Third Report or in the Fourth Report.